Liujiashu2018/snowball_pricing/README.md

     - Knock-in not knocked-out: min (final price / initial price - 1, 0) x principal
     - Neither Knock-In Nor Knock-Out: 20% x nominal principal x number of interest days / 365

+## Monte Carlo Simulation

+Since snowball options are path-dependent products, we can use the Monte Carlo Simulation method to price them.
+The essence of Monte Carlo Simulation is to simulate the random motion of the underlying variables.
+Based on the set volatility and risk-free interest rate, we generate N random price paths.
+Then, according to the revenue rules of the contract terms, we calculate the returns for each price path.
+The fair price of the current snowball product is the discounted value of the returns for all N paths back to the initial date, averaged out.